Nikonz/Index-search/README.markdown

 `./index.sh ENCTYPE FILES...`

 where `ENCTYPE` is either "simple9" or "varbyte", depending on index encoding algorithm.

-`FILES` is a list of document in format, described [here](https://github.com/Nafanya/Index-search#format-of-the-documents).
+`FILES` is a list of documents in format, described [here](https://github.com/Nafanya/Index-search#format-of-the-documents).

 Example: `./index simple9 sample/{1,2,3}.gz`